EPIC ARTS CAMPUS

 Enlivening & celebrating KCK creativity

 We’re firm believers in the power of creative placemaking.
-Epic Arts, a program of CHWC, is fueled by the knowledge that art plays a pivotal role in building strong community pride and identity.
+As part of Build WyCo’s Community Building & Engagement work, EPIC Arts is fueled by the knowledge that art plays a pivotal role in building strong community pride and identity.

-We are located on an art “campus” in the Strawberry Hill neighborhood that includes a clay studio, pop-up art container, outdoor stage and green space.
+We are located on an art “campus” in the Strawberry Hill neighborhood that includes a clay studio with two classrooms, a pop-up art container, outdoor stage and green space.
 Read more about these below!

 Our mission is to provide the youth and adults of the community opportunities to experience dynamic arts and culture programs that foster community, emotional intelligence and healthy relationships.